SummaryRead the full fact sheet

 - every two years if your blood pressure is normal, you are aged under 40 years, and there is no family history of high blood pressure

 - yearly if you are over 40, your blood pressure is on the high side or you have a personal or family history of high blood pressure, stroke or heart attack.
 Be advised by your doctor

-- blood tests – these check cholesterol levels (good and bad) and triglyceride levels, among other things.
+- blood tests – these check levels (good and bad) and levels, among other things.
 High levels may indicate an increased risk of heart disease.
 It is recommended that you have a blood test:

 - once every five years – if you’re over 45 and if your risk of heart disease is normal

 - every year from the age of 40 – if you’re at high risk of heart disease and have a family history of it

 - obesity tests – being overweight is a significant risk factor for many health conditions, including heart disease and diabetes.
 Ask your doctor to and waist measurement: